Battle of Stäket: Prelude

-The battle
+Battle

 On the morning of 13 August, generaladjutant Filip von Tessin returned from a scouting mission to Baggenstäket to report that Russian galleys had been spotted at the entrance to the passage.
 The closest large Swedish army unit, the 800-man Södermanlands regemente, was alerted and under its commander Rutger Fuchs force marched 19 kilometers to meet the enemy.
 Lieutenant-colonel Johan von Essen was sent ahead with a force to protect the arrival of the rest of the regiment.
 After a rapid march through rocky and densely forested terrain under a hot summer sun, von Essen reached Baggenstäket before 7pm without encountering any fire.
 However the Russians by then had disembarked their forces, on both sides of the channel's eastern entrance.
 Continuing their rapid march, von Essen's unit suddenly came under fire from the fields around Skogsö gård.
 Its position was very exposed and the unit took losses; von Essen himself was wounded.

 At 8 pm, Fuchs' battalion arrived and received news of von Essen's situation.
 To his right von Essen had a marsh, which forced Fuchs to pass von Essen on his left, a difficult move through snarled and hilly terrain as darkness was falling.
 The Russians heard Fuchs' approach and opened fire.
 Fuch's battalion responded and caused losses to the tightly grouped Russians, but was soon also in danger of being outflanked, on its left.
 Fuchs' started to withdraw into the woods and the Russians did not pursue.
 After two hours of confused fighting the battle was over, and the Russian soldiers retreated into their landing craft.